jimburton/scrabble/chapters/Chapter5.md

 which is added to the game state and updated after each move is played.

-When the AI comes to make a move it needs to repeatedly take a playable position and try to create a word that can be played against it.
-If the direction of the freedom is `UpD` or `LeftD` the AI needs to find a word that *ends* with the letter in question.
+When the library comes to make a move it needs to repeatedly take a playable position and try to create a word that can be played against it.
+If the direction of the freedom is `UpD` or `LeftD` the library needs to find a word that *ends* with the letter in question.
 If the direction is `RightD` or `DownD` it needs to find a word that *begins* with the letter in question.
-In each case the freedom tells the AI the maximum length of the word.
+In each case the freedom provides the maximum length of the word.

 The freedoms map needs to be updated after each word is played -- each